wistia/wistia-open-docs/_posts/hubspot-email-integration.md

 ---
-title: Sending Video Emails with Hubspot
+title: Sending Video Emails with HubSpot
 layout: post
 category: Integrations
-description: Send video in email via Hubspot and track who's watching
+description: Send video in email via HubSpot and track who's watching
-post_intro: <p>Learn how to include videos in your Hubspot email campaigns</p><p>It's as easy as copying a snippet of code from your Wistia account and pasting it into the Hubspot email builder.</p>
+post_intro: <p>Learn how to include videos in your HubSpot email campaigns</p><p>It's as easy as copying a snippet of code from your Wistia account and pasting it into the HubSpot email builder.</p>
 ---

 ## How it works